OmariLyn07/CLI-Python-Manager/README.md

-Guidelines to be added when possible:
+Guidelines to be added when possible:\n
 Sort tasks by priority or status when viewing.
 Allow editing task descriptions.
 Add timestamps for creation and completion.